Elin1043/Chalmers-Defense/README.md

 ## Known Issues
 ### Mac OS
-* Currently the application does not work properly for Mac OS.
+* Currently the application does not work properly for macOS.
 The program is able to start and run but a problem occurs regarding the circle around the towers.
 They appear slightly oval and the positioning is incorrect.
 * Changing from fullscreen to window mode on a Mac causes the program to crash.

 Note: Same problems as above can be expected for Linux.